30 Modern Logo Design Ideas To Inspire Your Creative Genius

 #14.
 The Burger Factory

-How cute is this?
+How cute is this design?
 The whole concept is smart, fun, unique and it makes perfect sense in terms of brand consistency.

 15. Norwegian Handmade Goods

 Another nice example of a textbox logo where the borders bring the text together, and the end result is a modern and minimalist look.

 A modern logo that truly speaks for its brand name (Creative Invasion).
 Using geometric shapes communicates structure, but turning them into globally recognizable symbols that recall the famous Pac-man game or an alien spaceship is not just fun—it’s how you take design to another level.

 17. Mountain Woods

 This monochromatic logo design is far from being boring; in fact, it shows depth and texture.
 The symbol gives it a modern look.

 Even if we can visually differentiate the icon and text, the whole design looks solid, compact and modern.